 MIME Type: text/plain

 Description: PRIMARY SOURCE OF INFORMATION FOR SERVER STATUS/WORKLOAD.
 Returns info about REST API usage patterns: request rates, errors (4xx/5xx), slow endpoints, client IPs.
-Useful also for security auditing, i.e. detecting DoS attacks or suspicious activity.
+Useful also for security auditing, that is, detecting DoS attacks or suspicious activity.

 Example URI: